Pedro Figari: Style

 Pedro Figari clearly has a style of his own.
 Although he was heavily influenced by Italian art earlier in his career, he managed to reconnect with a more naïve style when he began to paint seriously.

 Figari painted during a period in which the members of the art community in South America were in the process of struggling to find their own personal style.
 Mainly, they wanted to separate their style from that of the Europeans.
-More often than not, paintings of the past depicted highly impersonal scenes; They were mainly historical events or figures.
+More often than not, paintings of the past depicted highly impersonal scenes; they were mainly historical events or figures.
 European paintings emphasized "quality of technique, attention to purely plastic values, [and] fantasy."
 Figari is noted as one of the first painters to veer away from this typical European style and instead create something original and new.
 He "considered that European civilization had entailed the loss of a harmonious and simple life, while America offered the possibility of returning to the origins."
 His preference for a return to origins mirrors the actual visual style of his paintings.
 Rather than painting objects accurately and informatively, Figari painted with the intent to capture the essence and feeling of a given moment.
 He says himself: "My painting is not simply a way of painting.
-Rather, it is a way of seeing, thinking, feeling.
+Rather, it is a way of seeing, thinking, and feeling.
 I am surprised I have been able to paint sensations, and not things, even before mastering completely pictoral techniques."
 He rejects the idea to paint mechanistically determined matters, instead emphasizing energy and life.
 It is what is considered a naïve style: one that "allowed him to caricature the social conventions of the bourgeoisie in his native Uruguay with a sort of wide-eyed innocence."

 Relationship to artistic movements

-During his travels in Europe, Pedro Figari was exposed to a large about of Post-Impressionist art.
+During his travels in Europe, Pedro Figari was exposed to a large amount of Post-Impressionist art.
 His own paintings showed early modernist traits, as they had an emphasis on flatness and the surface of the canvas.
 Modernist painting rejected the idea of creating an illusion on the canvas.
 Rather than focusing on the form and technique of the work, modernist painters brought attention to the content.
 Much like this, Figari's paintings highlighted the materials that were used.
-He did not paint with the intention to portray a subject realistically; He painted to capture the ideas a feeling behind a piece, and did this by using certain brush-strokes that were determined by what was appropriate for the part of the piece he was painting.
+He did not paint with the intention to portray a subject realistically; he painted to capture the ideas and feeling behind a piece, and did this by using certain brush-strokes that were determined by what was appropriate for the part of the piece he was painting.
 Although something in his piece might academically be considered poorly drawn, it is more often than not far more expressive than the most accurate paintings of the Old Masters.